Skip to content

 }

-Note: Replace DOMAIN_ENDPOINT and INDEX_NAME with your values.
+Note: Replace DOMAIN_ENDPOINT with your domain endpoint and INDEX_NAME with your index.

-For more information, see Index-level shard allocation filtering on the Elastic website.
+For more information about shard settings in your index, see Index-level shard allocation on the Elastic website.